PLMUN-CITCS/2025-ADVDBMS-LAB004/README.md

       - Open `create_students_table`.sql in a text editor.
       - Create the Database:
       ```SQL
-      -- Step 1: Create the Students table with constraints
       Use `UniversityDB`;

       -- Step 1: Create the Students table with constraints